Climate of Krasnodar: General characteristics

 The air masses of temperate latitudes prevail over this territory: they have the highest frequency in the winter months (82%), the lowest in the summer months (62%).
 Incursions of Arctic air are very rare.
 Any period of the year is characterized by the intrusion of hot air (the effect of a thermal dome).
 The climate of Krasnodar is characterized by sudden weather changes, especially air temperatures.

 The city's climate is characterized by long hot summers and mild winters.
 Transitional seasons are poorly expressed.
 Winter begins in early January, and is usually mild, with frequent and intense thaws.
 Warm weather is often observed in the first half of January.
-The average long-term winter duration is is 40 days.
+The average long-term winter duration is 40 days.
 Average monthly temperatures range from +7° to -5°.
 The annual average minimum in winter is -15.9 °C, the absolute minimum was observed in January and was -36 °C in 1935.
 In winter, precipitation usually falls in the form of rain, rarely snow.
 Stable snow cover is extremely rare.

 Spring begins in the last decade of February.
 At its beginning, it rarely cools down to -3...-5 °C. The transition of the average daily air temperature through 5 °C occurs in mid-March; the growing season of plants begins.

 The climatic summer (the transition of the average daily air temperature through 15 °C) is established in the first decade of May and lasts almost until the end of September.
 Summers are hot and mostly dry.
 The maximum temperature in some years can reach +42 °C. Summer is the longest season in Krasnodar and lasts for 5 months.
 Summer precipitation is mostly short-lived, characterized by showers with thunderstorms, sometimes accompanied by hail.
 Krasnodar's summer is characterized by long periods without rain, accompanied by droughts and dry spells.

 Nights are often tropical (temperatures above 20 degrees), and when a number of meteorological conditions are observed, namely a large and powerful anticyclone in the European part of Russia and a baric minimum in the Black Sea region, favorable conditions develop for a permanent easterly, northeasterly wind from the western part of Kazakhstan, which passes and picks up hot air masses also through territories of the Astrakhan region and Kalmykia.
 With a minimum of humidity and high temperature, this wind does not allow the temperature in the city to drop at night due to the weekly penetration of humidity from the Black Sea coast, and, accordingly, cooling.
 Nights with a minimum temperature of 26 degrees inside the urban area were recorded.
 This effect made it possible to update dozens of day and night temperature records in the northern Black Sea region in 2024.

 Autumn comes around the middle of October.
 Clear and warm weather prevails in early autumn.
 Cases of thermal invasion from North Africa and the Middle East are not uncommon.
 By the end of autumn, the number of cloudy days and precipitation increases.